ESET: History

 The product NOD was launched in Czechoslovakia when the country was part of the Soviet Union's sphere of influence.
 Under the communist regime, private entrepreneurship was banned.
 It wasn't until 1992 when Miroslav Trnka and Peter Paško, together with Rudolf Hrubý, established ESET as a privately owned limited liability company in the former Czechoslovakia.
 In parallel with NOD, the company also started developing Perspekt.
+They adopted the name ESET, from the Slovak name of Isis, the Egyptian goddess of health, marriage and love, as the company name.